 The case is a medium-weight, 42mm case that has plenty of wrist presence without being overbearing.
 It’s 12mm thick, which is relatively thin for the size.
 It features a mineral crystal, which offers plenty of clarity, along with being scratch-resistant for plenty of durability.
 The bezel alternates between smooth and scalloped sections around its circumference.
 It has a 60-click unidirectional rotation, which allows for easy adjustment for most purposes.

-Like all Citizen watches, the NY0040 has a solar-powered movement, with almost 100 hours of reserve power when fully charged.
+It has an automatic Miyota movement, with 45 hours of reserve power when fully wound.
 However, there’s no charge indicator like you’ll find on some Citizens.
-But after wearing it regularly for a few weeks, you’re virtually guaranteed to have a complete charge.
+But after wearing it regularly for a few days or hand-winding it, you’ll have complete charge.

 The NY0040 is water-resistant to 200 meters and, like most dive watches, it has a screw-down crown.
 The crown is located at 8 o’clock, instead of the traditional right-side location.
 This is a blessing for right-handed individuals, since it won’t dig into your wrist when you’re wearing your watch on your left hand.
 The band is blue rubber.
 It doesn’t have the same “quality” look as a metal band, but it does have a dive chart printed on the side for a more sporty look.